the-turing-way/the-turing-way/open_science.md

 **Metadata:** Data used to describe other data.
 For example (35, 33, 27, 30, 33) is data but the units (miles per hour) and the fact these are the speeds of cars on a certain stretch of road is metadata.

-**Open access publishing (gratis):** The practise of making research publications available to anyone to read without charge.
+**Open access publishing (gratis):** The practice of making research publications available to anyone to read without charge.

 **Open access publishing (libre):** Libre open access is gratis, meaning the research is available free of charge, but it goes further by granting users the right to copy, reuse, and remix the publication.